26zl/PleaseTweakWindows/README.md

 THIS PROGRAM IS NOT READY FOR USE

-Ready version and the first 1.0 version will be posted at the end of 2024
+The first version will be posted at the end of 2024

 - Need to add object-oriented java ✅
 - Nicer looking UI